thbitzer/grid-based_movement/README.md

 ## Add enemy moving randomly

 This is the most primitive way of computing the movement of an AI operated object.
 The object (a ghost) just moves according to random numbers.
 In 70% of the decisions, it just continues to move straight, in 12.5% of the decisions it turns left or right and in 5% of the decisions it turns by 180 degrees.

+To try different move modes, some buttons have been added to switch between them.